All about GMAT

 ROI of Programmes offered by GMAT-accepting Institutes

-Besides, there are three major types of programmes offered in B-schools via GMAT: regular full-time MBA, part-time MBA, and executive MBA.
+Besides, there are three major types of programs offered in B-schools via GMAT: regular full-time MBA, part-time MBA, and executive MBA.
 Given below is a glimpse of placement statistics and salary packages bagged by management graduates of popular B-schools:

-• At ISB Hyderabad, PGP batch of 2021 received 1195 offers, with the highest package being Rs.
-72 LPA and the average beingRs.
-27.13 LPA.
-The income raise for the students before and after the programmewas more than100%.
+• At ISB Hyderabad, the PGP batch of 2023 received 1195 offers, with the highest package being Rs.
+72 LPA and the average being Rs 27.13 LPA.
+The income raise for the students before and after the program was more than 100%.

-• The graduates of the topmost international B-schools are known to earn an average compensation of $172,265.It is important to remember that the exact remuneration of MBA grads is determined by the sector they enter into.
-For instance, those who work in the consulting sector have an average base salary of around $152,500, and the ones working for nonprofit sector typically get $67,400-$85,100.
+• The graduates of the topmost international B-schools are known to earn an average compensation of USD 172,265.
+It is important to remember that the exact remuneration of MBA grads is determined by the sector they enter into.
+For instance, those who work in the consulting sector have an average base salary of around USD152,500, and the ones working for the non-profit sector typically get USD 67,400-USD 85,100.

-Preparation Tips for GMAT 2023
+Preparation Tips for GMAT 2025

-Before starting your GMAT preparation, you must have a proper study plan and strategy to follow up until your exam.The first step to beginning your preparation journey is to familiarize yourself well with the exam pattern and syllabus of GMAT.
+Before starting your GMAT preparation, you must have a proper study plan and strategy to follow up until your exam.
+The first step to beginning your preparation journey is to familiarize yourself well with the exam pattern and syllabus of GMAT.
 Generally, aspirants devote 3-6 months in GMAT preparation, depending upon their available time and regular schedule.
-Since the exam presents a high competition, it is critical that you stay focused and build your understanding of important areas.
+Since the exam presents a high competition, you must stay focused and build your understanding of important areas.
 Given below are the expert tips to include in your study schedule for GMAT:

-• For verbal portion, you should learn about the standard conventions and rules of grammar, parts of speech, etc.
+• For the verbal portion, you should learn about the standard conventions and rules of grammar, parts of speech, etc.

 • Practice: Lastly, your exam preparation is incomplete without a sufficient amount of practice.
-So, ensure that you practice different types of questions from all sections and also, keep the time limit in mind.
+So, ensure that you practice different types of questions from all sections and also keep the time limit in mind.

-FAQs Regarding GMAT 2023
+FAQs Regarding GMAT 2025

 1. What is the validity of GMAT score?

-3. What is the difficulty level of GMAT, compared to CAT?
+3. What is the difficulty level of GMAT compared to CAT?

 5. What is the ideal score in GMAT?